paulwarren/nzde/dict/T/README.md

 <b>1</b> <i>v.</i> (Rural) to spray the teats of dairy cows prior to, and/or following, milking.

+## TEC

+ <i>abbr.</i> Tertiary Education Commission

+## Tech

+ <i>n.</i> in NZ usually an abbreviation of TECHnical College, TECHnical High School at secondary level, rather than of PolyTECHnic at tertiary, though by 1980 at least, TECH in Wellington was used for the Wellington Polytechnic.

 ## techite

  <i>n.</i> a person from a Tech

+## Technical School Institute

+ <i>n.</i> also called a Polytechnic or Community College, a tertiary educational institution which provides continuing education to meet the needs of commerce, industry and the social services as well as the community at large.

 ## technicolour yawn